AKA the OTHER longest story arc.

 - Noodle Incident: Linkara and Nella rescuing Dr Block and Dr Tease from Mexican prison.

-- Not Me This Time: When Harvey asks 90's Kid and Vyce if the Entity was responsible for Comicron 1's crash, Vyce says no, it was just a coincidence, but that the Entity would have taken it out eventually.
+- Not Me This Time: When Harvey asks 90's Kid and Vyce if the Entity was responsible for Comicron 1's crash, Vyce says it was just a coincidence, but that the Entity would've taken it out eventually.